The more you use it, the more lustrous and tasteful the "Ujo (Crow Castle) bori" becomes.

-Utilizing the grain of domestic natural wood, Karasujo-bori is carefully finished with raw Japanese lacquer, and the more you use it, the more it becomes glossy and the more its flavor deepens.
+"Ujo (Crow Castle)" is made by taking advantage of the grain of domestic natural wood and carefully finishing it with raw Japanese lacquer, and the more you use it, the more glossy it becomes and the more its flavor deepens.

 2024.03.21

-A masterpiece that takes advantage of the grain of domestic natural wood and is carefully finished with raw Japanese lacquer.
+A masterpiece that makes the most of the grain of domestic natural wood and is carefully finished with Japanese raw lacquer.

-Okayama Castle, a symbol of Okayama, is also known as Crow Castle due to its jet black exterior. ``Karasu-bori,'' which gives it its nickname, is a lacquer craft that is completely handmade, hand-carved, and hand-painted.
+Okayama Castle , a symbol of Okayama , is also known as the Ujo (Crow Castle)(Ujo) due to its jet-black exterior.
+"Ujo-bori" (Ujo (Crow Castle) Carving), named after this nickname, is a lacquer craft that is "handmade, hand-carved, and hand-painted."

-Taking advantage of the grain of Japanese natural wood such as horse chestnut, zelkova, katsura, and paulownia, patterns of vegetables, fruits, flowers, old tiles, etc. are engraved and colored with colored lacquer.
-Furthermore, Karasujo-bori is made by applying raw Japanese lacquer and wiping it off with a cloth, a process called ``Fuki-urushi,'' which is repeated 13 to 24 times, giving it a sophisticated luster.
+Making use of the grain of natural Japanese woods such as horse chestnut, zelkova, katsura and paulownia, patterns of vegetables, fruits, flowers and old roofing tiles are carved and then painted with colored lacquer.
+Furthermore, raw Japanese lacquer is applied and then wiped off with a cloth, a process known as "fuki-urushi" (lacquering), which is repeated 13 to 24 times to create "Karasujo-bori" (Chinese Ujo (Crow Castle) carving), which gives it a refined luster.

-Lacquerware, which started out as a fun way to make it yourself, has become one of Okayama Prefecture's specialty crafts.
+Lacquerware, which began as a hobby, has become one of Okayama Prefecture specialty crafts

-Since it was started as a hobby, the craftsman's attitude towards carefully selecting materials and carefully completing the work until he is satisfied with it has been passed down to the craftsmen today, and it has now become one of Okayama's special products.
+Because it began as a hobby, the craftsmen carefully select materials and carefully finish their work until they are satisfied with it, an approach that has been passed down to the craftsmen to this day, and now it has come to be counted as one of Okayama's specialty products.

 Lacquerware that can be used for a long time makes a great gift.

-In Okayama, Karasujo-bori is known as ``Obonya-san'' and has been loved by many people.
-They mainly make round and square trays, which have been familiar to people living in Okayama since ancient times, as well as coffee trays and accessory cases.
-All of them are attractive because of their three-dimensional hand carving, the beautiful wood grain that appears due to the time-consuming "Fuki lacquer", and the luster and flavor that increase with use.
+Karasujobori is known in Okayama as "Ujo (Crow Castle)-san" and is loved by the people.
+They produce coffee trays, small item holders and more, focusing on round and square trays that have long been familiar to people living in Okayama.
+All of their products are attractive for their three-dimensional hand carving and the beautiful wood grain that appears through the painstaking "fuki-urushi" lacquer application, as well as the luster and richness that increase with use.

-Because they can be used for a long time, many people use them not only for home use but also as souvenirs and gifts.
+Because they can be used for a long time, they are popular with many people not only for home use, but also as souvenirs and gifts.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.